 - Connecting students with health, wellness and safety resources

 - Providing a resource to the School and larger community on issues that pertain to the student body

 - Overseeing the residency match process for HMS students

-- Supporting students who apply using the Electronic Residency Application System (ERAS)
+- Supporting students who apply using the Electronic Residency Application Service (ERAS)

 - Connecting students with mentoring resources at the intersection of personal and professional identities and interests

 Much of the work of OSA is inspired by student ideas.
 Students should feel free to set up an appointment to brainstorm with the Dean for Students about ideas and projects and general issues of class-wide importance or concerns.

 The Dean for Students chairs the Council on Student Affairs (CSA), is the Co-Chair of the University-wide Council of Deans of Students, a forum for collaboration and discussion across Harvard’s schools, and serves on the Longwood Emergency Management Team, as well as several Medical School and University-wide committees pertaining to student policies and welfare.
 The Assistant Director of Student Affairs works with students to plan major events and meetings and provides administrative and organizational support to the Student Council and its nearly 50 affiliated student groups, and oversees the production of several informational materials, including the Pocket Guide to the Wards.